eclipse-che/che-docs/README.md

 # Eclipse Che Docs
 Eclipse Che uses Jekyll 3.3.1 to generate documentation from this reposistory as a static html webpages.

-### Viewing Generated Documentation
-Latest shipped release of documentation can viewed at [https://www.eclipse.org/che/docs/](https://www.eclipse.org/che/docs/).

-Nightly documentation of this repository and can be viewed at [https://www.eclipse.org/che/docs-versions/nightly/](https://www.eclipse.org/che/docs-versions/nightly/).

-### Overview of Documentation

 This repository houses documentation for Eclipse Che ([repo](https://github.com/eclipse/che) / [site](https://eclipse.com/che/)).
 Content is held in markdown files in [/src/main/_docs](https://github.com/codenvy/che-docs/tree/master/src/main/_docs).
 Images should be placed in [/src/main/_docs/assets/imgs](https://github.com/codenvy/che-docs/tree/master/src/main/_docs/assets/imgs).

 Docs are built using Jekyll and the output is static HTML that is hosted at [https://eclipse.com/che/docs](https://eclipse.com/che/docs) and in the product at `{che-domain}/docs`.

+### Viewing Generated Documentation
+Latest shipped release of documentation can viewed at [https://www.eclipse.org/che/docs/](https://www.eclipse.org/che/docs/).

+Nightly documentation of this repository and can be viewed at [https://www.eclipse.org/che/docs-versions/nightly/](https://www.eclipse.org/che/docs-versions/nightly/).

 # Linking to Docs and Images
 Because the docs are generated into static HTML linking to docs and images is a bit unusual.
 We provide a custom plugin [_plugins/links.rb](_plugins/links.rb) to create links.